 4. Track down contact information for the newspaper and person you need to send your LTE or Op Ed to here.

 About the lawsuit . . .
 In 2016, nine landowners and the Iowa Sierra Club filed a lawsuit that is now before the Iowa Supreme Court.
 The suit contends that the Iowa Utilities Board (IUB) acted illegally when it granted Dakota Access the authority to use eminent domain.
 The IUB also failed to follow the statutory requirement that the pipeline provide a public benefit.

 If the lawsuit goes our way, it could shut down the pipeline!
 Beyond that, the lawsuit’s impact on property rights is huge.
 If Dakota Access and its parent company, Energy Transfer Partners (ETP), can claim that it provides a public benefit because oil flowing through Iowa may eventually come back to us as gasoline, then what’s to stop a mall developer from arguing that it should be able to condemn your land because Iowans will shop at the mall’s stores?

 If the Supreme Court rules the wrong way on the lawsuit, it’s impossible to overstate all the harm that could be done to landowners in the future!

 - Pipeline company representatives told landowners the pipeline was needed for domestic consumption and to end America’s dependence on foreign oil.
-The IUB bought that line, but now it’s clear that much if not most of the oil is for export.
+The IUB believed that line, but now it’s clear that much if not most of the oil is headed overseas.
 This further weakens ETP’s contention that the Dakota Access pipeline has a public purpose.